Pinching estimates for solutions of the linearized Ricci flow system in higher dimensions: Abstract

 \section{Abstract}

 We prove pinching estimates for solutions of the linearized Ricci flow system on a closed manifold of dimension $n\geq 4$ with positive scalar curvature and vanishing Weyl tensor.
-If the vanishing Weyl tensor condition is removed, we only give a rough pinching estimate controlled by some blow-up function.
-These results generalize the $3$-dimensional case due to G. Anderson and B. Chow (Calc.
-Var., 23 (2005), 1-12).
+If the vanishing Weyl tensor condition is removed, we only give a rough pinching estimate controlled by some blow-up function in a short time.
+These results extend the $3$-dimensional case due to Anderson and Chow (2005) \cite{[AC]}.